HeronErin/BD-P3600/README.md

 ```

 At this point, plug the BD-P3600 into the router with the Ethernet cable, then get into the bootloader.
-To player the rootfs, use these commands:
+To flash the rootfs, use these commands:
 ```bash
 # Enable networking
 CFE> ifconfig eth0 -auto